 - MRI: This test uses magnetic waves to create pictures of the inside of the abdomen.

 - PET Scan: A scan of the entire body to determine if cancer has spread elsewhere in your body.
 PET scans can sometimes detect disease before it shows up on other imaging tests.

-The evidence-based treatment plan your doctors choose is based on a number of factors: type of cancer, grade and stage of the cancer, your overall health, and your treatment preferences.
+The evidence-based treatment plan your doctors choose is based on several factors: type of cancer, grade, and stage of the cancer, your overall health, and your treatment preferences.

 There are several surgical options for pancreatic cancer, and your doctor will determine which is best for you.

 - Whipple Procedure (pancreaticoduodenectomy): Removal of the head of the pancreas, the first part of the small intestine (duodenum), the gallbladder, and part of the bile duct; may include part of the stomach and nearby lymph nodes.
 The remaining parts of your pancreas, stomach and intestines are reconnected so food can be digested.

 - Distal Pancreatectomy: Removal of the body and tail of the pancreas.

 - Total Pancreatectomy: Removal of the entire pancreas.
 Patients who have this surgery need to take insulin and enzymes for the rest of their lives.